Laser and Radial Europeans – Chiavarini and Rindom are 2019 Champions

 Final day of the Laser/Radial European Championships at Marina Douro, Porto with two races for each fleet to decide the 2019 Champions.

-Britain finished the championships with Laser gold and bronze for Lorenzo Chiavarini, and a silver for Nick Thompson, and Radial bronze for Ben Elvin.
+Britain finished the championships with Laser gold and bronze for Lorenzo Chiavarini, a silver for Nick Thompson, and Radial bronze for Ben Elvin.

 The Men’s Laser European Championship, went to Britain’s Lorenzo Chiavarini.